DanGRT/Fridge-recipe-finder/README.md

   * Using some sort of conditional list, to specify if stock words are followed by another particular word then they are not relevant (i.e if "rice" followed by "wine")
   * Using Edamam API's Ingredient/nutrition system.
 This requires further reading as to whether this would be suitable

-* Favourites button does not lead anywhere as favouriting is not in place

 * No pagination on recipes